-The carrying value of other real estate owned on the Consolidated Balance Sheets was \$3.7 million as of December 31, 2016 compared to \$4.0 million as of December 31, 2015.
+The carrying value of other real estate owned on the Consolidated Balance Sheets was \$2.9 million as of December 31, 2017 compared to \$3.7 million as of December 31, 2016.
 The value of OREO is based on the lower of cost or fair value less cost to sell.
 Fair value is based on independent appraisals for significant properties and may be adjusted by management as discussed in Note 21.

-At December 31, 2016 and 2015, the balance of real estate owned includes \$1.5 million and \$165,000, respectively of foreclosed residential real estate properties.
-At December 31, 2015, the recorded investment of consumer mortgage loans secured by residential real estate properties for which formal foreclosure proceeds are in process is \$243,000.
-No loans had formal foreclosure proceeds in process at December 31, 2016.
+At December 31, 2017 and 2016, the balance of real estate owned includes \$610,000 and \$1.5 million, respectively of foreclosed residential real estate properties.
+No consumer mortgage loans secured by residential real estate properties for which formal foreclosure proceeds were in process at December 31, 2017 or 2016.